Rochester Institute of Technology: Campus

 Along the Quarter Mile is the Gordon Field House, a 160000 sqft, two-story athletic center.
 Opened in 2004 and named in honor of Lucius "Bob" Gordon and his wife Marie, the Field House hosts numerous campus and community activities, including concerts, career fairs, athletic competitions, graduations, and other functions.
 Other facilities between the residence halls and academic buildings include the Hale-Andrews Student Life Center, Student Alumni Union, Ingle Auditorium, Clark Gymnasium, Frank Ritter Memorial Ice Arena, and the Schmitt Interfaith Center.

-The Red Barn at the west end of the campus is the site of RIT's Interactive Adventures program.